Kakki dam: Concreting of the dam

-In the original estimate the dam was to be made with rubble in cement, But later the dam was converted into completely cement.
-The concreting works of the Kakki dam was started on 16 January 1964.
-Due to the deeper foundation and the height of the dam was increased by 10 feet and the quantity of concrete increased to 256 lakhs cubic feet.
+In the original estimate the dam was to be made with rubble in cement, but later the dam was converted into completely cement.
+The concreting works of the Kakki Dam was started on 16 January 1964.
+Due to the deeper foundation and the height of the dam being increased by 10 feet and the quantity of concrete increased to 256 lakhs cubic feet (25600000 cuft).
 The height of the elevator also had to be increased in accordance with the new requirements.

 During floods

-During the Monsoon Seasons, discharging of water had to be done and it was carried out by keeping the Elevator no. 9 as spilling block which necessitated formation of a toe of the spilling blocks.
+During the monsoon seasons, discharging of water is needed, it is carried out by keeping Elevator no. 9 as a spilling block which required formation of a toe of the spilling blocks.

 Gates and valves

-The emergency gates and hollow jet valves were obtained from Pacific Cost Engineering Company in USA.
-The construction of valve house was completed in 1965 and the installation of the emergency gate and hollow jet valves were completed by the end of September 1966.
+The emergency gates and hollow jet valves were obtained from Pacific Cost Engineering Company in the US.
+The construction of the valve house was completed in 1965 and the installation of the emergency gate and hollow jet valves were completed by the end of September 1966.

 Spillways

-The spill way which regulate flood discharge was 4 in numbers.
+There are four spillways, which regulate flood discharge.
 The radial gates to separate hosting accessories were supplied by Pacific Coast Engineering Company, California.
-According to the agreement the contractor was in charge of the actual erection of the gates and it was to be done after the civil works but due to some delay in the concreting of the hoist bridge, the installation work was carried out later with special arrangements.
+According to the agreement the contractor was in charge of the erection of the gates and it was to be done after the civil works, but due to some delay in the concreting of the hoist bridge, the installation work was carried out later with special arrangements.

 Interconnecting tunnels

-The Pamba and the Kakki reservoirs of the Sabarigiri hydroelectric project have been connected by an interconnecting tunnel which is 10450 meters long and is lined with cement concrete.
+The Pamba and the Kakki reservoirs of the Sabarigiri hydroelectric project have been connected by an interconnecting tunnel which is 10,450 meters long and is lined with concrete.
 The face excavation was started in 1961 and took 3 months.
-The tunnelling was started 1n 1963 and was completed in 25 months.
+The tunnelling was started in 1963 and was completed in 25 months.